Project Outline

 4. Method

-The method is based on an iterative process of content creation, concept design, and creating interactive prototypes of a digital document system.
+The method is based on an iterative process of content creation, concept design, creating and testing interactive prototypes of a digital document system.

 Step 1: Content Creation